 The absence of face-to-face contact and the reliance on other forms of communication has not impaired the ability of the ASB Victim and Witness Support Service to provide the three distinct levels of support to victims and witnesses of nuisance behaviour, whilst ensuring service delivery/quality standards have been maintained.
 This period of adjustment has resulted in me becoming adept in the use of Skype as a meeting/conferencing tool.
-I will endeavour to utilise Skype more readily in my office-based practice in the future.

-8.0 The challenges for Counter Terrorism and Channel Policing during lockdown:
+4.21 The challenges for Counter Terrorism and Channel Policing during lockdown: